Skip over main navigation

 Expand

 In UK zoos, the vast majority of animals in captivity face no conservation threat in the wild.
-By focusing on zoos in Wales, we carried out research which unearthed that just 9% of animals held captive are endangered and 17% are threatened in the wild.
+By focusing on zoos in Wales, we carried out research which unearthed that only 9% of animals held captive are endangered and just 17% are threatened in the wild.

 Published: 21st February, 2018